codemagic-ci-cd/codemagic-docs/content/partials/code-signing-ios.md

 To set up multiple provisioning profiles, for example, to use app extensions such as [Notification Service](https://developer.apple.com/documentation/usernotifications/unnotificationserviceextension), the easiest option is to add the provisioning profiles to your environment variables with a similar naming convention.

-For example, create a `provisioning_profiles` Environment variable group and add variables such as:
+For example, create a `provisioning_profiles` environment variable group and add variables such as:
 - CM_PROVISIONING_PROFILE_BASE
 - CM_PROVISIONING_PROFILE_NOTIFICATIONSERVICE